Fully constrained mass matrix: Can symmetries alone determine the flavon vacuum alignments?: Vacuum Alignment in Flavor Space

-When the flavon vacuum alignments, Eqs.~(\ref{eq:vevtpmp}, \ref{eq:vevtpmm}), for the sextet of $\sgm$ were proposed~\cite{Krishnan18}, they were not completely justified with the help of their symmetry properties alone.
-In this paper, we combine $\sgm$ with a new discrete symmetry group which $\bt$.
+When the flavon vacuum alignments, Eqs.~(\ref{eq:vevtpmp}) and (\ref{eq:vevtpmm}), for the sextet of $\sgm$ were proposed~\cite{Krishnan:2018tja}, they were not uniquely defined using their symmetry properties.
+In this paper, we combine $\sgm$ with a new discrete symmetry group which we call $\bt$.
 We introduce flavons which transform under both $\sgm$ and $\bt$.
-Our flavon VEVs uniquely break the combined flavour group into its subgroups.
-In other words, the VEVs are completely determined by their symmetries alone.
+Their VEVs uniquely break the combined flavor group into its subgroups; i.e.,~the VEVs are completely determined by their residual symmetries alone.
 These flavons are coupled together to obtain the sextet of $\sgm$.
 This sextet in turn couples with the neutrino triplets resulting in the Majorana mass term.
+In this work, we do not construct flavon potentials.
+Instead, we follow the arguments presented in this section to obtain the VEVs; i.e., all the flavon irreducible multiplets are assigned VEVs which are fully defined in terms of their respective residual symmetries.